nawabahmadreshi/documentation/recipes/setup_deep_linking.md

 ---
 type: recipe
+directory: getting-started
-title: "2 - Set up deep linking"
+title: "2.
+Set up deep linking"
 page_title: Set up deep linking in your Android or iOS app
 description: This page will tell you how to setup your Android, iOS, Cordova, Phonegap, Xamarin, Unity, Air or Titanium app for deep linking.
 platforms: